rajashahid123/starwars-app/README.md

     http://localhost:5173

-    Features Implemented
+  # What You Implemented (and Bonus Features)

-Fetch and display Star Wars characters from SWAPI
+- Fetched Star Wars characters from SWAPI (`/people` endpoint)

-Pagination, loading, and error handling
+- Implemented pagination, loading, and error handling

-Character cards with random blurred images
+- Displayed character cards with random blurred images

-Click on a card to open a modal with full details:
+- Clicking a card opens a modal with character details:

-Name, Height, Mass, Birth Year
+  - Name, Height, Mass, Birth Year

-Date Added (formatted as dd-MM-yyyy)
+  - Date Added (formatted as dd-MM-yyyy)

-Number of films
+  - Number of films

-Homeworld details (name, terrain, climate, population)
+  - Homeworld details (name, terrain, climate, population)

-Search by name and filter by homeworld
+- Search characters by name (partial match)
+- Filter characters by homeworld
+- Combined search + filter functionality

-Fully responsive design for mobile, tablet, and desktop
+- Fully responsive UI for mobile, tablet, and desktop

+# login  =  admin
+# password = 1234

-Design Choices / Trade-offs
+## Trade-offs / Design Choices

-Used Tailwind CSS for rapid styling and responsiveness
+- Used **Tailwind CSS** for fast and responsive styling instead of writing custom CSS

-Components are modular and reusable
+- Components are modular and reusable for better maintainability

-Functional components + React Hooks for simplicity and readability
+- Functional components + React Hooks were used for simplicity and modern React practices

-Placeholder images used from Picsum Photos to avoid external image dependencies
+- Random placeholder images from Picsum Photos were used instead of fetching real images, to avoid extra API dependencies
+- Did not implement full authentication or persistent token storage as it was optional (bonus feature)